Logo

 /DTR

 /DTR is an active low input to the modem.
-An active /DTR signals traditionally indicates that the terminal is available for communications.
-The AT&D command determines how the modem interprets activity on /DTR.
+An active /DTR signals traditionally indicates that the host is available for communications.
+The AT&D command selects how the modem interprets activity on /DTR.

 7